chromium/badssl.com/README.md

 `badssl.com` is meant for *manual* testing of security UI in web clients.

 Most subdomains are likely to have stable functionality, but anything *could* change without notice.
 If you would like a documented guarantee for a particular use case, please file an issue.
 (Alternatively, you could make a fork and host your own copy.)

+badssl.com is not an official Google product.
+It is offered "AS-IS" and without any warranties.